cap-js/docs/java/operating-applications/observability.md

 #### Using the command line

-Using the command line to activate JDBC tracing it is not required to restart the application.
+Using the command line to activate JDBC tracing doesn't require an application restart.

 However, when running in the cloud it depends on the buildpacks used for the CAP Java application where the exact location of the Hana JDBC driver and the `java` executable are.
 The following assumes the usage of the [Cloud Native Buildpacks](https://pages.github.tools.sap/unified-runtime/docs/building-blocks/unified-build-and-deploy/buildpacks) as recommended by the [Unified Runtime](https://pages.github.tools.sap/unified-runtime/).

 ##### On Kyma

-Step by step description on how to access a bash session in the application's container in order to use trace options in the Hana JDBC driver:
+Step-by-step description on how to access a bash session in the application's container to use trace options in the Hana JDBC driver:

-1. Execute bash in the pod that runs the CAP Java application:
+1. Run bash in the pod that runs the CAP Java application:

-   To identify the pod name, use
+   First, identify the pod name:
    ```sh
    kubectl get pods
    ```
-   in the right namespace and
+   in the right namespace run:
    ```sh
    kubectl exec -it pod/<POD_NAME> -- bash
    ```